3 Jul 2014

 Sweat It Out

 But the symptoms are so nasty.
-What can you do to relieve the sinus drainage and swollen mucous membranes?
+What can you do to ease the sinus drainage and swollen mucous membranes?
 Yarrow is still a great ally.

 Moist Colds and Flus

-Yarrow has drying, astringent properties, which can be a great boon to those with sinus infections, wet coughs, and even sinus allergies.
+Yarrow has drying, astringent properties, which can be a natural support to those with sinus infections, wet coughs, and even sinus allergies.
 It helps to dry up and move excess mucous out of the respiratory system while reducing swelling in the tender membranes of the nose and throat.

 Formula for Hot & Moist Cold/Flu